UFC Fight Night: Holohan vs. Smolka

 UFC Fight Night: Holohan vs. Smolka (also known as UFC Fight Night 76) was a mixed martial arts event held on October 24, 2015, at 3Arena in Dublin, Ireland.
+It featured Paddy Holohan and Louis Smolka as headliners.
+Smolka defeated Holohan via rear-naked choke.

 Background

-The event was the third that the organization has hosted in Dublin, following UFC 93 in January 2009 and UFC Fight Night: McGregor vs. Brandao in July 2014.
+The event was the third UFC event in Dublin, following UFC 93: Franklin vs. Henderson in January 2009 and UFC Fight Night: McGregor vs. Brandao in July 2014.

 The event was expected to be headlined by a lightweight bout between Dustin Poirier and Joseph Duffy.
 However, Duffy was forced to pull out of the fight on October 21, three days prior to the event, after sustaining a concussion during a sparring session earlier that week and the fight was scrapped.
 A flyweight bout between Paddy Holohan and Louis Smolka was promoted to serve as the event's new headliner.
 It was the first three-rounds main event bout since The Ultimate Fighter: Team Rousey vs. Team Tate Finale in November 2013.

 The co-main event was expected to feature a heavyweight bout with potential UFC Heavyweight Championship title implications between Stipe Miocic and Ben Rothwell.
-However, Miocic pulled out of the fight on October 14 citing injury.
-Subsequently, Rothwell was removed from the card the following day after the promotion deemed that a suitable opponent could not be arranged on short notice.
+However, Miocic pulled out of the fight on October 14, ten days before the event, citing an injury.
+Rothwell was removed from the card the following day after the promotion deemed that a suitable opponent could not be arranged on short notice.